How the Fender AB763 Blackface Deluxe Reverb Amp Works

 2. It flows up through the 3.3M ohm Reverb Mix resistor.
 This resistor has a tiny 10pF (pico Farad) bright cap across it that allows high frequencies to bypass the Reverb Mix resistor to prevent the big resistor from dulling the tone.
 All of the dry guitar audio signal must flow through the Reverb Mix resistor or its bright cap.

+The reverb wet signal is cut by 68% by the voltage divider formed by the 470k Attenuation resistor and the V4B 220k Grid Leak resistor.
 The reverb wet signal is mixed with the dry guitar signal on the downstream side of the Reverb Mix resistor.
 The now mixed dry and wet guitar audio signals are amplified by the third stage preamp V4B.
 The preamp is fully bypassed with a 25uF 25v cathode bypass resistor.
 Notice V4B's small 220k grid leak resistor.
 Normally a preamp's grid leak is a 1 mega ohm resistor.
-Fender used the 220k resistor to bleed some signal to ground to limit the gain from this stage.
+Fender used the 220k resistor to attenuate the signal to limit the gain from this stage.
 Bumping the 220k resistor to 1M could be a worthwhile mod to increase the Vibrato Channel's overall gain (I have not tried this mod).

 The signal flows out the preamp's plate to a very large .1uF coupling cap.
 This coupling cap is larger than the others in the amp to pass the full spectrum of dry and wet reverb audio.
 The Tremolo circuit is connected at this point in the circuit and acts as an automatic wavering volume control.
 [A worthwhile mod is to put an SPST (single post single throw) ON-OFF mini switch in the tremolo line between the Tremolo Intensity pot and the Vibrato Channel's 220k Mixing resistor.
 Disconnecting the tremolo circuit will boost the Vibrato Channels signal.]